patrick-ucr/ran_latency_analyer_mi/README.md

 Collect *.mi2log* from the phone to a folder ./mi and run
 ## Run Analyzer
 `$ python lte-analyzer.py ./mi 2> $YOUR_OUTPUT_FILE`
+then run a script on this file.
+For example,
+`$ python analyzeRANLatency.py $YOUR_OUTPUT_FILE`
+to get the total RAN latency for your application